Sandwich Panels are becoming increasingly popular in the construction of caravans and RVs in Australia. The main reasons include:

 - Divinycell (PVC)

-DIY Premium panels utilise a marine grade PVC perforated core which allows the sandwich panel to exhibit some exceptional characteristics in terms of:
+This type of DIY composite panel utilises a marine grade PVC perforated core which allows the sandwich panel to exhibit some exceptional characteristics in terms of:

 - Each panel is designed specifically for its application in the RV industry.
 Drawing on decades of experience in the marine industry each panel type has its unique design and has a proven track record in RVs over many years.